FreeOpcUa/opcua-asyncio/docs/usage/common/node-nodeid.rst

 The :class:`~asyncua.common.node.Node` class is a central part used on the server and client.
 On the server side nodes are created and configured as well as read and written.
-On the client side we can browser through the nodes and access and manipulate their values.
-Nodes should not be confused with :class:`~asyncua.ua.uatypes.NodeId`: Each node has a NodeId an can be access by it, so the NodeId is a unique identiefier within the server to reference a Node.
+On the client side we can browse through the nodes, access and manipulate their values.
+Nodes should not be confused with :class:`~asyncua.ua.uatypes.NodeId`: Each node has a NodeId an can be accessed through it.
+NodeId uniquely identifies the Node within the server.

 The Node class exposes a wide range of the OPC-UA protocol for easy access, however, to fully optimize your code you will need to use lower level functions.
 Beside that, for many usecases